 Local anesthesia, intravenous sedation, or general anesthesia will be administered to provide comfort throughout the surgical process.
 It all depends upon your goals and the amount of work required.

-Will My Eyes Look “Pulled Back” After Eyelid Surgery?
+Will My Eyes Look “Pulled Back” After a Blepharoplasty?

 Facial plastic surgery has improved over the past few decades.
 The most recent and modern techniques are designed to help patients achieve natural-looking results.
-Dr. Pontell is an experienced facial plastic surgeon who offers the latest advancements in eyelid lift surgery.
+Dr. Pontell is an experienced facial plastic surgeon who offers the latest advancements in blepharoplasty in Philadelphia.
 He can help you achieve results that make you appear more youthful while maintaining your unique look.

 How much does eyelid surgery cost?